 On windows servers the timestamps are correct in both cases...

-Updated by Vidar Nilsen about 9 years ago
+Updated by Vidar Nilsen over 9 years ago

 Thanks to WinRAR support, I might have more accurate information on how to reproduce this bug.